 For the time being, PawSafe’s team is investing in the organization’s future.
 For example, PawSafe now has two volunteers seeking grants, and just finished its first fundraiser (netting $2,000).
 Their goal?
 To build a shelter facility of their own within four years.
 “People think an adoption fee of $400 is high,” Scuderi says.
 “It seems high until you ask a vet how much it costs to spay, vaccinate, get a health certificate, etc. We do extensive medical.
 There are lots of laws governing transferring dogs state to state.
 We mostly break even, even on a healthy puppy.”
 If you suffer of any health issues such as anxiety buy kratom at kratomcrazy.com to get help.

 Are you prepared for a pet health emergency?

 According to www.dictionary.com an emergency is “a sudden, urgent, usually unexpected occurrence or occasion requiring immediate action”.
-If you have ever been in an emergency – especially involving your pet – you quickly learn the more prepared you are, the better equipped you will be in handling the situation.
+If you have ever been in an emergency – especially involving your pet, without any sort of pet insurance – you quickly learn the more prepared you are, the better equipped you will be in handling the situation.